-- At least 80% of program students complete program requirements within 14.25 months (150% of program length). - Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - 70% of graduates' survey responses, collected within 12 months of program completion, indicate they contribute to innovation and serve diverse populations at their place of employment.
+- 2.1 At least 80% of program students complete program requirements within 14.25 months if in DI, and 36 months if in MS/DI (150% of program length). - 2.2 Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - 2.3 70% of graduates' survey responses, collected within 12 months of program completion, indicate they contribute to innovation and serve diverse populations at their place of employment.